-Tracy Perkins is an Assistant Professor in the School of Social Transformation.
+Tracy Perkins is an assistant professor in the School of Social Transformation.
 She specializes in social inequality, social movements and the environment through a focus on environmental justice activism.
-Her forthcoming book, Movement Matters: Protest, Policy and Three Decades of Environmental Justice Activism (University of California Press), examines the political evolution of the California environmental justice movement from the 1980s to the mid 2010s.
+Her forthcoming book, "Evolution of a Movement: Four Decades of California Environmental Justice Activism" (University of California Press, January 2022), examines the political evolution of the California environmental justice movement from the 1980s to the mid 2010s.

-Dr. Perkins previously served as an Assistant Professor in the Department of Sociology and Criminology at Howard University.
-She has a B.A. in Development Studies from UC Berkeley, a M.S. in Community Development from UC Davis, and a Ph.D. in Sociology from UC Santa Cruz.
+Perkins previously served as an assistant professor in the Department of Sociology and Criminology at Howard University.
+She has a BA in development studies from University of California, Berkeley, an MS in community development from UC Davis, and a PhD in sociology from UC Santa Cruz.
 See more of her work at tracyperkins.org.

 Social movements, environmental justice, agriculture, digital humanities, social inequality

 Perkins, Tracy and Aaron Soto-Karlin.
 2018.
 “Situating Global Policies within Local Realities: Climate Conflict from California to Latin America.”
 Pp. 102-123 in Sustainability: Approaches to Environmental Justice and Social Power edited by J. Sze.
 New York: NYU Press.